-- 1) Passing arguments through registers and/or the stack.
-For instance in Linux x86_64 arguments (up to some limit) are passed through registers, in x86_32 only the stack is used in most calls. - 2) Pushing the return address onto the stack, i.e., the address of the instruction after the call (current PC + some offset). - 3) Branching to the called function, changing PC.
+- 1) Push arguments onto the stack in reverse order.
+Some of the arguments (up to some limit) may be passed through registers. to the address of function. - 2) Pushes the return address onto the stack, i.e., the address of the instruction after the call (current PC + some offset). - 3) Branches to called function, changing PC.